ricoAf13/bleedout-execution/README.md

 To use this mod, you need:
 * Skyrim Special Edition or Anniversary Edition
 * [SKSE64](https://skse.silverlock.org/)
-* [Kaputt - The Ultimate Killmove Manager](https://www.nexusmods.com/skyrimspecialedition/mods/67012) (Required for animation configuration and tags)
+* [Kaputt - The Ultimate Killmove Manager](https://www.nexusmods.com/skyrimspecialedition/mods/67012) (Required for animation configuration and tags.
+Only the .esp plugin and SKSE\plugins\Kaputt\anims\vanilla.json are needed)

 To build the project from source, you need:
 * C++23 Compiler (MSVC)